Reinforcement Learning for Generative AI: State of the Art, Opportunities and Open Research Challenges: RL for Generative AI

 \subsubsection{Overview}

-The simplest approach is RL for \textit{mere} generation.
-In fact, due to its Markovian nature, RL can be used as a solution to the generative modeling problem in the case of sequential tasks \shortcite{bachman15}, e.g., text generation or stroke painting.
+The simplest approach is RL for \textit{mere} generation, i.e., to train a generative model with the goal of approximating outputs from a given domain of interest as best as possible.
+Essentially, the objective function is used to replicate the behavior of the self-supervised learning loss used in traditional generative learning approaches, as the adversarial ones.
+In fact, due to its adherence to the formal framework of Markov decision processes \shortcite{sutton18}, RL can be used as a solution to the generative modeling problem in the case of sequential tasks \shortcite{bachman15}, e.g., text generation or stroke painting.
 The generative model plays the role of the agent.
 The current version of the generated output represents the state.
-For example, actions model how the state can be modified, e.g., which token to be appended or which change applied to a picture.
+For example, actions model how the state can be modified, e.g., which token\footnote{We use the term ``token'' to refer to any discrete element an unstructured data point can be broken into, independently the data source is in the form of text \shortcite<e.g.,>{radford19}, music \shortcite<e.g.,>{huang16}, image \shortcite<e.g.,>{ramesh21} and so on.} to be appended or which change applied to a picture.
 Finally, the reward is an indicator of the ``quality'' in terms of the generation of the output.
 Figure \ref{fig:rl_gdl} summarizes the entire process.

-It is possible to identify three fundamental design aspects: the implementation of the generative agent itself, e.g., diffusion model or transformer; the definition of the dynamics of the system, i.e., the transition between a state to another; the choice of the reward structure.
+It is possible to identify three fundamental design aspects: the implementation of the agent itself, e.g., diffusion model or transformer; the definition of the dynamics of the system, i.e., the transition between a state to another; the choice of the reward structure.
 The first two depend on the task to be solved, e.g., music generation with LSTM composing one note after the other or painting with CNN superimposing subsequent strokes.
 The third one is instead responsible of the actual learning.
 While the reward can be structured so as to represent the classic supervised target, it also provides the designers with the opportunity of using a more diverse and complex set of reward functions, especially non-differentiable ones (which cannot be used in supervised learning due to the impossibility of computing their gradient for backpropagation).